-In a world that increasingly runs on code, developers definitely rule.
-The tech giants like Google, Facebook and Amazon offer lucrative salaries and associated perks to lure the top developer talent.
+In a world that increasingly runs on code, developers rule.
+The tech giants like Google, Facebook, and Amazon offer lucrative salaries and associated perks to lure top developer talent.

-The existing shortage of developers and an increasingly competitive hiring scenario makes it difficult for startups to attract and hire top software developers.
+The existing shortage of developers and an increasingly competitive hiring scenario make it difficult for startups to attract and hire top software developers

 The cash-strapped startups cannot compete with other tech giants in terms of salaries and other perks and in an attempt to save on the financial resources, they end up hiring freelancers to meet their development needs.